open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/Readme.md

 #### JDBC instrumentation

-By using JDBC you intercept all the client calls to the following DB clients: MySQL, PostgreSQL, H2, HSQLDB, IBM DB2, SQL Server, Oracle, MariaDB, etc...
+By enabling the JDBC instrumentation you'll  intercept all the client calls to the following DBs: MySQL, PostgreSQL, H2, HSQLDB, IBM DB2, SQL Server, Oracle, MariaDB, etc...

 But unfortunately this can not be done entirely automatically today.
+To enable tracing please follow the instructions provided on the [java-jdbc contrib project](https://github.com/opentracing-contrib/java-jdbc#usage).

-To enable tracing please follow instructions provided on the [java-jdbc contrib project](https://github.com/opentracing-contrib/java-jdbc#usage).
+We also provide an [example project with Spring Boot & MySQL](web application frameworks).

 ## Custom instrumentations

-## Useful resources
+## Other useful resources

 Before instrumenting your own project you might want to run the provided examples: